 Reduce uncertainty in your data stewardship program

-Did you know Verato can automate data stewardship decisions that would otherwise require expensive and time-consuming manual review by data stewards?
-We can, and it’s pretty amazing – read more about Verato AUTO-STEWARD.
+Did you know Verato can automatically resolve the “suspected duplicate” and “potential match” data stewardship decisions that would otherwise require expensive and time-consuming manual resolution by data stewards or health information management (HIM) staff?
+We can, and it’s pretty amazing – read more about Verato Auto-Steward™.
 Automating data stewardship can have a big impact on an organization’s bottom line compared to the alternative of manually stewarding a huge backlog of potentially matching patient records.
-But that’s not what I want to talk about today – what I want to talk about today is how Verato AUTO-STEWARD can also reduce the uncertainty associated with data stewardship.
+But that’s not what I want to talk about today – what I want to talk about today is how Verato Auto-Steward can also reduce the uncertainty associated with data stewardship.

 How can I be certain my data stewards made the right decision?